Milan coach Gattuso leaves club by mutual agreement

-MILAN (AP) — AC Milan has confirmed that coach Gennaro Gattuso will leave the club by “mutual agreement.”
+MILAN (AP) — AC Milan coach Gennaro Gattuso is stepping down by “mutual agreement,” the Italian club confirmed Tuesday.

-The announcement on Tuesday came shortly after the club also confirmed that sporting director Leonardo has resigned.

-The departures follow in the wake of Milan’s failure to qualify for next season’s Champions League.
+The announcement came shortly after the club also said sporting director Leonardo has resigned, with chief executive Ivan Gazidis beginning a shakeup after the team failed to qualify for next season’s Champions League.

-Milan says it “will now conduct a recruitment process for a new full-time manager for the first team” ahead of the summer tour and the start of next season.
+“AC Milan announces Gennaro Gattuso will leave his role as the club’s first team manager by mutual agreement with immediate effect,” Milan said in a statement.
+“The club will now conduct a recruitment process for a new full-time manager for the first team.”

 Gattuso, who played 13 years for Milan, replaced Vincenzo Montella as coach in November 2017.